 Under the hood with Partial Indexes

 Partial indexes allow you to create an index that only includes documents in a collection that conform to a filter expression.
 These indexes can be much smaller, cutting down index overhead in storage space and update time, and by matching against the filter criteria, queries can use this slimmed-down index and run much faster.
-This is one of the new lightweight “schema where you need it” features we’re bringing to MongoDB in 3.
+This is one of the new lightweight “schema where you need it” features we’re bringing to MongoDB in 3.2.
+The idea for this feature came from discussion with our users who are accustomed to it from relational databases like PostgreSQL, which introduced the feature in version 7.2.
+With partial indexes, you use your knowledge of your application to adjust the space/time tradeoff you make when creating indexes to fit your needs.

 Extending the Aggregation Framework